 Still, some investors get nervous about managing their own portfolios.
 That’s where a robo advisor can be your BFF.
 With a robo-advisor, investors pay a low management fee (anywhere between 0.20% to 0.50%), plus the cost of the ETFs in their portfolio (typically 0.15% to 0.20%).
 So, for a total cost of up to 0.70%, investors can get a diversified portfolio of ETFs that are automatically monitored and rebalanced.

 You can compare the best robo advisors in Canada, but our top choice is Wealthsimple because of its competitive fees, VIP benefits, and easy-to-use platform.
 If that’s not enticing enough, Wealthsimple is offering an exclusive welcome offer for Young and Thrifty readers.
-Open and fund a new Wealthsimple Invest account with $1000 within 45 days, and you’ll get a $75 cash bonus deposited into your account.
+Open and fund your first Wealthsimple Invest account with $1,000, and you’ll get a $100 cash bonus deposited into your account.
 That alone is a reason to sign up!

 How to Pick the Best Investment Account?